pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/definition.md

 ### Objectivity of essentials & fundamentals
 Essentials or fundamentals can only be identified in a certain cognitive context; we cannot identify more than we know.
 Furthermore, the required context in which we need to retain the nature of the units subsumed by a concept may necessitate a more limited cognitive context, thereby limiting what we may identify as essentials or fundamentals.
 In either case, we see that essentials and fundamentals are defined with respect to a certain context.

 Metaphysically, beings have no essentials and fundamentals as such.
-Metaphysically–i.e. independent of consciousness–only concretes exist, and the identity of a concrete consists of everything that it is and not just some set of basic features.
-Essentials and fundamentals are identified based on our conscious purpose and knowledge–they are only relevant to unit-perception.
+Metaphysically – i.e. independent of consciousness – only concretes exist, and the identity of a concrete consists of everything that it is and not just some set of basic features.
+Essentials and fundamentals are identified based on our conscious purpose and knowledge – they are only relevant to unit-perception.
 They do refer to reality and are objective, but they are not independent of consciousness as they are the products of a conscious, selective focus on reality.

 ## Definition
 A definition is a statement that identifies the nature of the units subsumed under a concept by means of specifying their essential characteristics.
 In other words, a definition is the statement of essence.
 Given that essentials are contextual, so are definitions.
 A statement that merely identifies facts or truths about the units of a concept or the concept as a whole is not necessarily a definition.
 To be a definition, the statement has to specify and be limited to the essentials.
 This restriction arises from the role of definitions in cognition; an effective condensation of a concept that minimises the mental units required to hold the whole context of a concept in focus.